-- 1. Insert the CD with the installation package.
-Run file RCS-version.exe in folder x:\setup: the first wizard window appears. - 2.
-Click Next.
+1. Insert the CD with the installation package.
+RCS Setup Run file RCS-version.exe in folder x:\setup: the first wizard window appears.2.
+Click Next.]⊢T[Welcome to the RCS Setup Wizard This wizard will guide you through the installation of RCS.
+It is recommended that you dose all other applications before starting Setup.
+This will make it possible to update relevant system files without having to reboot your computer.
+Click Next to continue.
+Next > Cancel

-- 3. Select Distributed. - 4.
-Click Next.